 Enrico Fiorentini - PhD Student

 Enrico Fiorentini is a PhD student at the School of International Studies, Trento, Italy.
 His research interests focus on international relations, security studies, and non-proliferation of weapons of mass destruction.
 He has worked at the Permanent Mission of Italy to the International Atomic Energy Agency in Vienna, the Vienna Center for Disarmament and Non-Proliferation and at the Department of Sociology and Social Research of the University of Trento.
 He holds a BA in European and Transnational Law from the Faculty of Law of the University of Trento, an MA in European and International Studies from the School of International Studies, Trento, and an MA in Nonproliferation and Terrorism Studies from the Monterey Institute of International Studies, California.

 Paolo Foradori - Associate Professor of Political Science

 Paolo Foradori is a Senior Lecturer at the University of Trento and Associate Fellow of the Project on Managing the Atom at the Belfer Center for Science and International Affairs at Harvard University's Kennedy School of Government.
 From 2009 to 2011, he was Marie Curie Fellow at the James Martin Center for Nonproliferation Studies, Monterey Institute of International Studies, California.
 His research focuses on international relations, security studies, arms control and nonproliferation.
 He also worked with the United Nations in Russia, Kosovo and Afghanistan.

-Paolo Rosa - Associate Professor
+Paolo Rosa - Professor of Political Science